 Charging Protocol – Charging Protocols define the type of Connector that goes into vehicle inlet, max power and voltage for the connection, communication protocols, and type of the communication link.

-CMS – Central Management System – A backend system managed by power utility company operating the charging station.
+CMS – Central Management System – A cloud-based backend system managed by the company operating the charging station.
 The EVSE communicates with the CMS to manage user authorisation, billing and rate of charging.
 The CMS will also enable user-facing apps to help end-users find nearest charging stations, reserve a charging slot and pay.

 AC Charging and DC Charging

 Vehicle batteries are always charged by DC.